matt-dray/wordup/README.md

 This package is a personal project for learning purposes.
 It may never be finished and has no guarantees.

+You may also be interested in [a demo Shinylive app](https://matt-dray.github.io/govspeakify-tables/) for [converting tables to Govspeak format](https://www.rostrum.blog/posts/2023-10-08-govspeakify-tables/).

 ## Motivation and scope

 Producers of [statistical